iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Hilbert Space.md

 \end{aligned}
 $$

-We now consider the paralelogram law:
+We now consider the parallelogram law:

 $$
 \begin{aligned}